Animal welfare and nature conservation are very important to us

 - For example, we use YKK zippers for our sleeping bags.
 They are experts in zippers and the best in the world (from Japan).

-- The wool for our DownWool or AlmWolle insulation comes from our alpine pastures in Bavaria, Austria, and Switzerland.
-It's very stable and perfect for combining with down.
+- The wool for our DownWool® or AlmWolle insulation comes from our alpine pastures in Bavaria, Austria, and Switzerland.
+It is very durable and perfectly suited for combination with down.

 - For sleeping bags used in outdoor applications, robust and water-repellent outer fabrics are essential.
 We replace PFCs with environmentally friendly impregnations and use sustainable dyes.
 This is especially important to us because the toxins would enter the water cycle and our customers have a lot of skin contact with the materials.

-- All our materials are certified according to the OEKO-TEX® 100 standard.
-Non-toxicity is important to us.
-That's why every part of a sleeping bag, from the outer fabric and filling to the zipper and print, is tested.
-This is very time-consuming for a sleeping bag, as it consists of many different materials.
+- The majority of our materials are certified according to the OEKO-TEX® Standard 100.
+Being free of toxins is important to us.
+That's why every single part of our sleeping bags – from the outer fabric and filling to the zippers and even the print – is thoroughly tested.
+This is a very complex process for a sleeping bag, as it consists of many different materials.
 But it's worth it to us.

 - Recycled materials only make sense if they retain their good properties and are durable.
 Such materials exist, but often too much different waste is recycled together, and the quality suffers.
 That's why we carefully select our recycled materials.
 Long durability makes more sense.